 - Restricted workability

-The Pinemeadow Golf Excel EGI hybrids offer seniors the chance to rid themselves of irons completely.
-This set starts with a 3-hybrid and runs down to a pitching wedge.
+The Pinemeadow Golf Excel EGI hybrids offer senior golfers the chance to rid themselves of irons completely.
+This range starts with a 3-hybrid and runs down to a pitching wedge.
 The oversized head profile of these clubs provides an expanded sweet spot for maximum forgiveness.

-Finally, this affordable hybrid option produces impeccable turf interaction to promote glide through the turf.
-That leads to your clubface making solid contact with the ball for consistent launch from any lie on the golf course.
+Moreover, this affordable hybrid option produces impeccable turf interaction to promote glide through the turf.
+This leads to your clubface making solid contact with the ball for consistent launch from any lie on the golf course.

-Ultimately, the Pinemeadow Golf Excel EGI clubs are well suited to those players looking for a complete set of hybrids.
+Ultimately, the Pinemeadow Golf Excel EGI clubs are well suited to players looking for quality hybrids while trying to save some change.
 They are affordable, forgiving, and consistent.
 More than most average seniors can say about their irons.

 Rating: 4 Stars